AntaresSimulatorTeam/antares-xpansion/conception/Architecture_decision_records/Create_custom_vcpkg_ports_for_deps.md

 ## Decision

 We should strive to use only one methode to manage dependencies.
 We choose to use vcpkg for all dependencies.
-In some case we will have to create custom vcpkg ports for dependencies that are not available in vcpkg.
+In some cases, we will have to create custom vcpkg ports for dependencies that are not available in vcpkg.

 ## Consequences